Antimicrobial subscription model - a new way to evaluate and pay for antimicrobials

 MHRA-NICE Effective Regulation and Evaluation of Digital Mental Health Technologies

-We are collaborating with the MHRA on a Wellcome-funded project to explore issues around regulation and evaluation of digital mental health technologies, ranging from diagnostic and monitoring tools, self-help CBT apps and websites, and virtual reality and AI based therapies.
+We are collaborating with the MHRA on a Wellcome-funded project to explore issues around regulation and evaluation of digital mental health technologies.
+These technologies can range from diagnostic and monitoring tools, self-help CBT apps and websites, virtual reality and AI based therapies and prediction models.

-There has been a large increase in the number of digital mental health tools on the market in recent years.
-However, these products present challenges for regulation and health technology assessment, including whether technologies are medical devices, how they should be classified, and higher levels of uncertainty around effectiveness and cost-effectiveness.
+There has been a large increase in the number of digital mental health technologies on the market in recent years.
+However, these products present challenges for regulation and health technology assessment, including whether technologies are medical devices, how they should be classified, and how evidence can be generated to support assessment of their effectiveness and cost-effectiveness.

-Across five work packages, the project will explore the digital mental health landscape and consider issues around qualification and classification, clinical evaluation, and post-market surveillance and lifecycle assessment.
-At each stage, we will engage with and learn from people with lived experience and other subject experts, as well as working with international partners to help drive shared learning and international consensus.
+Across 5 work packages, we are exploring the digital mental health landscape and considering issues around qualification and classification, clinical evaluation, and post-market surveillance and lifecycle assessment.
+At each stage, we are engaging with and learning from people with lived experience and other subject experts, as well as working with international partners to help drive shared learning and international consensus.

 NICE Listens

-NICE Listens is our new programme of deliberative public engagement.
-It's been developed to give us an understanding of public opinion on moral, ethical and social value issues.
+NICE Listens is our programme of deliberative public engagement.
+It gives us an understanding of public opinion on moral, ethical and social value issues.

 Using best practice methods, we work with external contractors who specialise in public engagement.